 Going with an existing delivery service offers you access to two vital resources: market and drivers.
 However, studies have shown that using these third parties comes at a potentially steep cost.
 These services take a high cut of the extra sales you're making, and they control your menu and pricing.
 On top of that, you lose access to valuable customer data.

 If you can make the investment, looking into hiring drivers and upgrading your POS might be the way to go.
-The upfront cost will be higher, but the returns, later on, will be also.
+The upfront cost will be higher, but so will ROI.

 4. Decide who provides transportation